 Please note there is no 150% value for iron because iron is so well absorbed and highly available to horses.
 The comparison is made using a 500kg horse in light to moderate work and eating 10kg forage on a 100% dry matter basis.

-With the exception of potassium all of the major minerals in UK forage were lower than the 150% NRC guide values recommended by Dr Kellon.
-The data also suggests there was very little year to year variation in the major minerals from the UK’s forage samples between 2014 and 2016 with the exception of potassium which was slightly elevated in 2014.
+With the exception of potassium, all of the major minerals in UK forage were lower than the 150% NRC guide values recommended by Dr Kellon.
+The data also suggests there was a very little year to year variation in the major minerals from the UK’s forage samples between 2014 and 2016 with the exception of potassium which was slightly elevated in 2014.

 Note: 150% is used because the values in the NRC (2007) tables are described as minimums.
 Iron is not included in this raise due to it being highly available to the horse.